2333-hr/CASA0018-coursework/report/report.md

-# Report title goes here
+# Smart Voice Light: A Voice-Activated Lighting System

+Huarui Yang
+link to github:
-Name of author, link to github repo with project work in / link to Edge Impulse projects
+link to Edge Impulse projects:[https://studio.edgeimpulse.com/studio/362703](https://studio.edgeimpulse.com/studio/362703)

 ## Introduction
 - an overview of what the project does